 To be eligible to take part in this project you must fit the following criteria:

-- Healthy male and female volunteers aged between 18 and 45 (inclusive).
+- Healthy males and females aged between 18 and 45.

-- You must not test positive for hepatitis B/C, HIV, alcohol or drugs or show any evidence of drug or alcohol abuse.
-(Alcohol abuse is defined as a regular weekly intake of more than 14 units).
+- You must not test positive for alcohol or drugs or show any evidence of drug or alcohol abuse.

-- You must be healthy with no underlying medical conditions that may either interfere with participation in the clinical study, and/or put you at any significant risk.
+- You must be healthy with no underlying medical conditions that may either interfere with participation in the project and/or put you at any significant risk.

-- You must not have donated or lost blood within 16 weeks prior to first dosing.
+- You must not have donated more than 400 mL of blood 16 weeks prior to Visit 1.

-- You must not be pregnant or breastfeeding.
+- Female volunteers must not be pregnant or breastfeeding.

 The contents of this page have been approved by an ethics committee.
 Any response to this advertisement will be recorded.
 Your response will not place you under any obligation to participate in this trial.